EliSnow/Blitz/README.md

 *	A safe way to extend native prototypes
 *	Function overloading based on the type and/or number of arguments
-*	Type recognition across global contexts
+*	Native type recognition across global contexts

 ##Compatibility